esotericjules/blogapp-jsonServer/README.md

 4. Created scripts inside package.json `"db": "json-server -w db.json -p 3005",
     "tunnel": "ngrok http 3005"1`
 5. Created a db.json.
-6. use `npm run db` and `npm run tunnel` to start up server and ngrok connection.
+6. Used `npm run db` and `npm run tunnel` to start up server and ngrok connection.
-7. Use the json server CRUD methods to create, edit, delete blogposts in the blog app.
+7. Used the json server CRUD methods to create, edit, delete blogposts in the blog app.